umarhassan-mitodl/es.272-spring-2003/content/pages/syllabus.md

 Format
 ------

-The [Experimental Study Group](http://esg.mit.edu/) (ESG) is an alternative academic program that offers experimental, small group learning in the core freshmen subjects within a community-based setting.
+The {{% resource_link "e18dd9b1-9d43-4e6d-9ca2-2a82d57513a8" "Experimental Study Group" %}} (ESG) is an alternative academic program that offers experimental, small group learning in the core freshmen subjects within a community-based setting.
 This course, as part of the ESG Seminar Series, offers students the opportunity to participate in a small discussion-based class taught by an MIT upperclassman under the guidance of a faculty supervisor.
 Students James Rising (S.B.
 '05, Philosophy) and Amilio Aviles (S.B.
 '03, Aero-Astro) taught this seminar, loosely supervised by ESG faculty.
 Seminars taught in this format are all graded Pass/Fail and receive 1/2 of the academic credit assigned to regular academic classes.

 Background
 ----------